CPAN-Security/Test-CVE/doc/CVE.md

 Select if CVE's are also checked for direct dependencies.
 Default is true.
 If false, just check the module or release itself.

+#### perl

+Select if CVE's on perl itself are included in the report.
+Default is true.

 #### minimum